 The front door of the houses is also decorated with a wreath of fir, decorated with Christmas decorations.
 According to Greek Christmas traditions, the wreath brings good luck to the occupants of the house.
 It is one of the Greek Christmas decorations.

 On New Year’s morning, the family goes to church and the householder keeps a pomegranate in his pocket to operate it.
 On the way home, he has to ring the front doorbell – he does not open it himself with his key – and thus be the first to enter the house, to make a good leg, with the pomegranate in hand.

-Entering, with the right, he breaks the pomegranate behind the front door, that is, he throws it down with force, to break and throw his nipples everywhere and at the same time he says: “with health, happiness and joy the new year and as many nipples as there are the pomegranate, to have so many pounds in our pocket all year round “.
+Entering, with the right, he breaks the pomegranate behind the front door, that is, he throws it down with force, to break and throw his nipples everywhere and at the same time he says: “with health, happiness, and joy the new year and as many nipples as there is the pomegranate, to have so many pounds in our pocket all year round “.

-The children have gathered around and look at the nipples if they are crisp and crimson.
-The stronger and more beautiful the nipples, the happier and blessed will be the days that the new year brings with it.
+The children gathered around and looked at the nipples if they are crisp and crimson.
+The stronger and more beautiful the nipples, the happier and more blessed will the days that the new year brings with it.